ruuda/blog/posts/encryption-by-default.md

 ---
 title: Encryption by default
 date: 2015-01-13
+synopsis: You should encrypt all of your internet traffic.
+I am helping by making my site available over https.
 ---

 In recent years, it has been revealed that tapping of internet traffic is happening at very large scales.